-The two aging complexes will undergo remediation and renovations to improve the quality of the under-used buildings and 38 units that are currently unrentable due to their poor condition will be reopened.
+The province has purchased two aging multi-unit complexes which will undergo remediation and renovation efforts to improve the quality of the under-used buildings, with 38 specific units currently unrentable due to their poor condition.

-- Columbia Gardens, located at 1949 LaForme Blvd. —a 73-unit apartment and townhouse rental complex, which was purchased for $7.1 million.
+- Columbia Gardens, located at 1949 LaForme Blvd. —a 73-unit apartment and townhouse rental complex, purchased for $7.1 million.

-These purchases come after the province purchased the Revelstoke Board of Education’s Mount Begbie property on Downie St. where new housing will be constructed.
+These land acquisitions come after the province purchased the Revelstoke Board of Education’s Mount Begbie property on Downie Street, where new housing will be constructed.

-Though these properties assessments had them valed as less than purchase price, Melanie Kilpatrick, media relations for the ministry, said the assessment doesn’t factor in properties as income-generating assets.
+Though these properties assessments had them valued as less than purchase price, Melanie Kilpatrick, media relations for the ministry, said the assessment doesn’t factor in properties as income-generating assets.

-BC Housing is assessing both buildings for needed upgrades, with renovations expected to begin as early as this summer.
+BC Housing is conducting a renovation assessment on both buildings, with those renovations expected to begin as early as this summer.

 Tenants living at both sites will not be required to move and their rents will not be affected.

 Revelstoke Property Services will manage both buildings in the near term.